hhandika/fastp-runner/README.md

 ### If the adapter and tag were splitted:

 The program will automatically insert the tag.
-It follows the algorithms used by [Illumiprocessor](https://illumiprocessor.readthedocs.io/en/latest/)
+It follows the algorithms used by [Illumiprocessor](https://illumiprocessor.readthedocs.io/en/latest/).

 | id      |   i5                    | i7                    |   i5 tag   | i7 tag   |
 | -------   | -------------------   | ------------------    | -----------| ---------|
 |XYZ12345    | ATGTCTCTCTATATATAC*T | ATGTCTCTCTATATATGC*T  | ATGTCTC    | ATGTATG  |
 |ABC12345    | ATGTCTCTCTATATATAC*T | ATGTCTCTCTATATATGC*T  | GGGTCTC    | ATGTAAA  |

-### If you would fastp to detect the adapter.
-You only need to pass the unique id of the sequence.
+### If you would like fastp to detect the adapter.
+You only need to pass the unique id of the sequence as an input.

 | id      |
 |---------|